AlabicaCoff/Socket_Programming/README.md

 Program with Python to develop a program that simulates the FTP command on Windows using socket library in Python.

-- The main structure of the program can work as Read-Evaluate-Print-Loop (REPL) and can receive commands (4 points)
+- The main structure of the program can work as Read-Evaluate-Print-Loop (REPL) and can receive commands
 - ascii
 - binary
 - bye